bateramos/docker-swarm-deploy-demo/Readme.md

-# Project Title

-Docker Swarm Deploy Demo
+# Docker Swarm Faas deploy demo

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites